 Paola Ardiles is a public health advocate, an educator and a social entrepreneur.
 Throughout her career she has led various collaborative and innovative approaches in research, policy and practice, to enable a broader understanding of our collective role in promoting health and well-being for all.

-Paola Ardiles came to Canada as a refugee child and formed part of the Chilean diaspora who established itself in Canada during the military dictatorship.
+Paola came to Canada as a refugee child in the mid-seventies and formed part of the Chilean diaspora who established itself in Toronto during the military dictatorship.
 Since then Paola has been driven to create social change by sharing knowledge and creating space for people’s voices to be heard.
-Today, she serves as a bridge or a “knowledge broker” through her roles as a mentor, professor, advocate, researcher, policy analyst, advisor, facilitator and public speaker.
+Today, she serves as a bridge or a “knowledge broker” through her roles as a professor, mentor, advocate, researcher, policy analyst, entrepreneur, advisor, facilitator and public speaker.
 In 2017, Paola was recognized as one of TD Bank’s 10th Most Influential Hispanic Canadians.

 Paola graduated with a Bachelor of Science (Psychology Specialist) and Master of Health Science (Health Promotion) at the University of Toronto gave her the initial tools to explore the complex systems, structures and understandings of health and wellbeing.
 In 2008, she went on to study health policy and obtained the Investment for Health: Integrating Health in All Policies Diploma, from the University of Padova Medical School and WHO European Office for Investment for Health and Development; Venice, Italy.
 Paola’s passion to promote global health led her to pursue the Global Health Diplomacy, Summer Executive Diploma from the prestigious Graduate Institute of International and Development Studies; Geneva, Switzerland.
 She is currently completing her Master of Business Administration (MBA) at the Beedie School of Business, Simon Fraser University (SFU), British Columbia, Canada.